-Farmland: High Returns, Low Volatility, And A Critical Role In The Global Economy
+Farmland: Historically High Returns, Low Volatility, And A Critical Role In The Global Economy

 Compared to other real assets, farmland has long been neglected by most investors.
 Historically, the agriculture sector has been extremely fragmented, with the majority of farms in the US being small and family owned.
 This, as well as other barriers to entry, have kept farmland out of reach for many.

 However, technology-enabled investment platforms are now making farmland accessible to individual investors.
-With high returns, low volatility, and a critical role in the global economy, there are many reasons why investors should consider an allocation of US farmland.
+With historically high returns, low volatility, and a critical role in the global economy, there are many reasons why investors might want consider an allocation of US farmland.